 Wolves have a very short digestive system and therefore do not break down vegetables and fruits very efficiently.
 They act more as fillers and go through their bodies without fully breaking down.
 If they are ground well first they can break them down.
 There is benefits to feeding veggies if you feed no more than 5-10% and first break them down by steaming or grinding.

-They are, in fact, pointing to high sugar plant proteins.
+Our goal should not be to replace meat proteins with high sugar plant proteins.
 Kibble has a reputation of doing this to cut costs.
-High carb ingredients in dog food as it can cause so many inflammatory reactions and can potentially contribute to cancer cell growth.
+High carb ingredients in dog food can cause many inflammatory reactions and can potentially contribute to cancer cell growth.
 Grain free kibble can be very high in sugar.
 Instead of adding grains, they have replaced those fillers with other carbs and some of those bags can be at 30-50% sugar.

 So let’s get back to that term “species-appropriate diet”.
 For optimal health, every single species on Earth is required to eat what that animal’s body was meant to consume.
 Likewise, every species also requires real, unprocessed food for ideal health benefits.
 We know through scientific studies on humans that processed food is bad for us.